sarapradhan/sync-hs/replit.md

-# StudySync - Student Assignment Management System
+# Zoo - Student Assignment Management System

 ## Overview

-StudySync is a full-stack web application designed to help students manage their academic assignments and tasks.
-The application provides features for creating, tracking, and organizing assignments with calendar integration and progress monitoring.
+Zoo is a full-stack web application designed to help students manage their academic assignments and tasks.
+The application supports multiple students (Zoo and Nish) and provides features for creating, tracking, and organizing assignments with calendar integration and progress monitoring.
 Built with a modern React frontend and Express.js backend, it offers both desktop and mobile-responsive interfaces with a Material Design-inspired UI.

 ## User Preferences